 In San Antonio, we have the story of the first voluntary and peaceful integration of a Woolworth’s lunch counter on March 16, 1960, a story that Jackie Robinson said “should be told around the world.”
 He was quoted in the New York Times on March 20, 1960, but the story did not have the “legs” of the more confrontational protests in other cities.

 In addition to Woolworth’s the sites of the Kress, H.L.
-Green and Neisner’s stores also survive, sans lunch counters.
-The beginnings of a Civil Rights trail are right in front of us, although the concern is that at least two of the four could disappear soon.
+Green, Grant’s, Sommers and Neisner’s stores survive, sans lunch counters.
+The beginnings of a Civil Rights trail are right in front of us, although the concern is that at least two of these could disappear soon.

 Thanks to local landscape architect and historian Everett Fly, more overlooked sites in San Antonio are now being uncovered.
 You could see markers for the Rincon School near the River Walk, but Fly’s work has really illuminated the importance of downtown – notably Alamo Plaza, in a struggle for equal rights that goes back to the early 1880s.

 The challenge now is to bundle these sites – and many more, into a package that can attract tourist investment.
 In San Antonio we already have the largest Martin Luther King Day march, active contingents of Buffalo Soldier interpreters, and Everett Fly’s impressive research into African American cemeteries.